-The Computer Controlled Water Treatment Plant 1, "PPTAC/1", allows to study the main principle of the critical operations in the water treatment.
+The Computer Controlled Water Treatment Plant 1, "PPTAC/1", designed by EDIBON, allows to study the main principle of the critical operations in the water treatment.

 These operations are: depth filtration, adsorption and ion exchange.

 The general objective of the exercises is to achieve the best possible treated water quality.
 The unit can be used to perform three variations of the specified processes: